pgroonga/pgroonga.github.io/how-to/postgrest.md

   );
 ```

+## Prepare PostgREST permissions

-## To create the necessary permissions for PostgREST, you can follow these steps:
+To create the necessary permissions for PostgREST, you can follow these steps:

 ```sql
 create role web_user nologin;
 grant usage on schema public to web_user;